m0j0r1s1n/m0j0r1s1n.github.io/_posts/2023-12-01-HTB-CTF-THM-AOC-23.md

 prompts about the story and ToS.
 Before I know it I will be helping save Xmas each day on the run up to Xmas xD.

+I completed Day 1 an interesting lesson on AI and "prompt injection attacks".
+It was cool interacting with the ChatBot and getting that sensitve info.
+And will make me prod my on AI now xD.